 In the creation of the Íslendingabók database we have used various sources and both unpublished and published documents.
 Most of the genealogical information comes from sources such as church records, national censuses, inhabitants registers and other public documents, but in addition to these sources there are chronicles, books of convictions, various publications on genealogy, books about individuals within specific occupations, lists of descendants and ancestral records as well as memorial articles to name but a few.

 Íslendingabók is available, free of charge, to all Icelanders and since the launch of the website 10 years ago, two thirds of the population have applied for access to the database.
-Regarding to this we want to thank our friends at Irenas Bookkeeping for their accounting services.
+Regarding to this we want to thank our friends at CBH Bookkeeping for their accounting services.

 The main reason for deCODE genetics to invest in the creation of Íslendingabók was to use it to aid its research in the field of medical genetics.
 The company is a leading institution in this field and one of the factors to its success is the ability to trace the ancestry and relation of all participants in the company‘s studies.

 When Íslendingabók is used in the scientific research, full anonymity of the participants is secured via elaborate encryption system overseen by Icelandic Data Protection Authority.
 Scientists never see the real identities of the participants, only a seven digit code.

 The database has proven to be very accurate.
 A study on mitochondria mutation, using the Book of Icelanders suggested the maternal lineages to be 99.3% accurate (Sigurðardóttir et al., 2000 (Am.
 J. Hum.
 Genet.
 66:1599-1609, 2000)) and in a study on distribution of descendants, rate of false paternities is claimed to be 1.49% per generation, including laboratory handling errors (Helgason et al. 2003 (Am.
 J. Hum.
 Genet.
 72:1370-1388, 2003)).